hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 * information on the mounted front panel
 * firmware and hardware version numbers

+## The Scale Factor

+Sample data contained in Signal Data messages is normalized in signed 24-bit two’s complement format, sometimes referred to as [Q23](https://en.wikipedia.org/wiki/Q_%28number_format%29).

+This means that the data needs to be converted in order to produce meaningful values.
+LAN-XI makes this easy by providing a *scale factor* that can be multiplied onto each sample:

+    calibrated_value = sample_value * scale_factor

+If the transducer sensitivity is not known to the module at the time of measurement then the scale factor must be calculated manually.
+This may be the case if the transducers that are used are not TEDS-capable, and the sensitivity was not provided manually when performing the measurement (in the `setup` structure submitted to `/rest/rec/channels/input` - see the [Streaming tutorial](streaming_single_module.md)).

+The scale factor is calculated as:

+    scale_factor = input_range × headroom / transducer_sensitivity

+where the headroom is 1.5 dB, i.e. 10^(1.5/20) or about 1.18850.

+As an example, assume that the input range on the LAN-XI module is set to 10 V, and we're using a microphone with a sensitivity of 10 mV / Pa.
+The resulting scale factor would then be:

+    scale_factor = 10 V × 1.18850 / ( 0.01 V / Pa ) = 1188.5 Pa

 ## Module States

 The module *state* determines the type of API requests that can be made at any given time.